ashton314/slt-git-manual/git_manual_v1.md

 	Pretend our repository is stored under the home directory of `sltrepo.byu.edu`.

-		$ ssh programmer@sltrepo.byu.edu
+		desktop:~ $ ssh programmer@sltrepo.byu.edu
-		$ cd repos/
+		sltrepo:~ $ cd repos/

 2. Create a new folder.

-		$ mkdir my_new_site
+		sltrepo:repos $ mkdir my_new_site
-		$ cd my_new_site/
+		sltrepo:repos $ cd my_new_site/

 3. Run `git init --bare` to build the site's repository.

-		$ git init --bare
+		sltrepo:repos/my_new_site $ git init --bare

 4. Go to your desktop and clone.

-		$ cd Projects/
+		desktop:~ $ cd Projects/
-		$ git clone programmer@sltrepo.byu.edu:repos/my_new_site/
+		desktop:Projects $ git clone programmer@sltrepo.byu.edu:repos/my_new_site/

-5. Make a build script. (optional)
+5. Make a build script.

-	This makes it convenient to push code.
-If you don't have a build script, you will have to use Filezilla or `rsync` to copy files to the server.
-(Note: if you're using `rsync`, you're already half way to having a simple build script.)
+	A build script is a program meant to automate copying your code from your desktop to the server.
+See [this section][Build scripts and deploying code] for more information.

 Workflow
 --------